 Trim away any stems and/or leaves that seem to be damaged or rotten.
 You may also wish to take healthy cuttings at this time just in case root rot causes the demise of your main plant.

-On the flipside, if you allow your Tradescantia Nanouk plant becomes too dry you may experience trouble with spider mites.
 These can be avoided by maintaining a correct watering schedule and by increasing humidity levels around your plants.

-You can do this by misting and/or by placing your plants on a pebble tray with a bit of water.
+You can do this by misting and/or placing your plants on a pebble tray with a bit of water.
 Be sure the water doesn’t touch the bottom of the pot.
 It is intended to evaporate around the plants and increase humidity.

-Spider mite infestation can be addressed by giving your plant a vigorous showering with fresh water.
-Follow-up by misting the plant with a 50-50 solution of water and isopropyl alcohol.
+Follow up by misting the plant with a 50-50 solution of water and isopropyl alcohol.
 You may need to repeat the misting several times to kill off all the spider mites and their eggs.

 The sap of all Tradescantia can be irritating to the skin and may cause gastric distress if ingested.
 Wear gloves when handling your plant and/or wash up immediately after you finish trimming.

-Have you ever wondered: Is Wandering Jew Poisonous?
+Related: Have you ever wondered: Is Wandering Jew Poisonous?

 Is Nanouk Considered Invasive?